What is the Holy Trinity?

 Who proceeds from the Father and the Son

-With the Father and the Son he is worshipped and glorified…
+With the Father and the Son he is worshiped and glorified...

 Some other versions of the Nicene Creed are said during the church services of other Christian denominations.
 For example, many Protestants, Evangelical Christians, Methodists, and some Baptists say The Apostle’s Creed, which is a variant of the Nicene Creed.

-It is important to note that not all Christians believe in the Holy Trinity.
-Those Christians not practicing belief in the Holy Trinity are called nontrinitarians.
+It is important to note that not all Christians believe in the Holy Trinity, and they are called nontrinitarians.
 Some, like the early Christian group the Ebionites, believe that Jesus Christ was a prophet and not the Son of God.
-Others see Jesus as the Son of God but still do not teach the Holy Trinity or believe in it.
-These include Jehovah’s Witnesses, Mormons, Christian Scientists and Pentecostals.
+Others see Jesus as the Son of God but still do not teach or believe in the Trinity.
+These include Jehovah’s Witnesses, Mormons, and Christian Scientists.
 For example, most Mormons believe in the Father, Son and Holy Spirit as separate beings that can act in concert.
 When they do so, they are called the Godhead.

 Muslims are also nontrinitarians.
 They accept Jesus Christ as an important prophet, but not as the Son of God.
 Mohammed is the most important of the prophets, and the Quran the basis for religious understanding of the world.
-However, most are not aware that the Muslim religion acknowledges the importance of the Judeo-Christian tradition, and especially reveres Abraham, and Jesus.
+Most are not aware that the Muslim religion acknowledges the importance of the Judeo-Christian tradition, however, and especially reveres Abraham, and Jesus.

-For Catholics the debate on the Holy Trinity in Eastern Orthodox Churches has been fascinating to observe.
-This debate is ongoing, as to whether the Holy Trinity in fact represents stealing from pantheistic religions in order to make Christianity more palatable, or whether it is the most accurate depiction of God.
+In Eastern Orthodox Churches, the debate about the Holy Trinity is ongoing, with some questioning whether the idea was taken from pantheistic religions in order to make Christianity more palatable, or whether it is the most accurate depiction of God.
 The resolution of this discussion might result in unification of the churches most similar to Roman Catholic Churches, but with several hundred years of discussion on this topic, this has yet to occur.